-30 There are other reasons that may explain why SNAP leads to different effects on food consumption compared to ordinary case income.
+29 There are other reasons that may explain why SNAP leads to different effects on food consumption compared to ordinary case income.
 It is possible that the family member with control over food stamp benefits may be different from the person that controls earnings and other cash income.
 If the person with control over food stamps has greater preferences for food, then we may find that food stamps leads to larger increases in food consumption compared to cash income.
 Alternatively, families may perceive that food stamp benefits are a more permanent source of income compared to earnings.
 Finally, Shapiro (2005) finds evidence of a "food stamp cycle" whereby daily caloric and nutritional intake declines with weeks since their food stamp payment suggests a significant preference for immediate consumption.

-quarts of milk.
-Second, there are specified goods that are provided by the voucher (this can also include a restriction on the allowable "package sizes" in the WIC package).
-We present the WIC budget constraint in Figure 3.2 and adapt the SNAP graph and put "targeted subsidized goods" (e.g. items in table 1.2) on the x axis and all other goods (which includes much of the food budget) on the y axis.
-The no program budget constraint again is AB, and here the budget set shifts out by the WIC quantity voucher Q_W .
-Therefore, importantly, here WIC recipients are price insensitive; their budget constraint (and potential increase in utility due to the program) is affected by the quantity Q_W , regardless of the price of those goods.
-As with SNAP, there is a region that is attainable with a cash transfer that is not attainable with WIC and we have inframarginal consumers and constrained consumers.
-However, because WIC is such a specified bundle, we expect that many more consumers will be constrained and at point C.
+voucher Q_W .
+Note the contrast to SNAP where the value voucher shifts out the budget constraint by B_F/P_F .
+Thus, for SNAP, the recipient faces price incentives: choosing lower priced goods increases the value of the SNAP benefit.
+In contrast, with WIC recipients are price insensitive; their budget constraint (and potential increase in utility due to the program) is affected only by the quantity Q_W , regardless of the price of those goods P_W .

+As with SNAP, there is a region that would be attainable with a cash transfer that is not attainable with WIC, and there are inframarginal consumers and constrained consumers.
+However, because WIC is such a specified bundle, we expect that a larger share of WIC participants (compared to SNAP recipients) will be constrained and at point C.